hernpiblo/Peggle-ios/README.md

 - When the Save button is clicked, validation checks should be done
     - if level name is blank, alert should show and save should be unsuccessful (return false)
-    - if level name is not blank but no balls are places, alert should show and save should be unsuccessful (return false)
+    - if level name is not blank but no pegs are places, alert should show and save should be unsuccessful (return false)
-    - if level name is not blank and balls are placed, save should be successful and alert should show success message
+    - if level name is not blank and pegs are placed, save should be successful and alert should show success message

 - When levelName exists, save should overwrite the currently saved data for that level